wiryonolau/laminas-db/README.md

 ### SqlFilter

-A helper class to adding filter sql query base on definition , all callback must return **Laminas\Db\Sql\Predicate\PredicateInterface**
+A helper class to adding filter sql query base on definition

 #### RegexSqlFilter

-Using regex base sql fitler.
+Using regex base sql filter.
-Value inside round bracket ( **(...)** ) in regex will be pass to callback function as argument
+Value inside round bracket ( **(...)** ) in regex will be pass to callback function as argument All callback must return **Laminas\Db\Sql\Predicate\PredicateInterface**

+All filter is running in orderly manner from top to bottom

+Example

 ```php
 use Itseasy\Repository\AbstractRepository;